-Zero trust, a term originally coined by John Kindervag, means what it says: don’t trust anyone who is accessing your network.
+Zero trust, a term originally coined by John Kindervag, means what it says: Don’t trust anyone who is accessing your network.
 That means users do not have access until they are approved to do so.
-The company sets up entitlements that allow them to access what they need – and only what they need – for their work role.
+The organization sets up entitlements that allow them to access what they need – and only what they need – for their work role.

 Zero trust is a cybersecurity posture that assumes everyone trying to get in is up to no good.
 This doesn’t mean that your employees are nefarious, but an employee’s access could be compromised and the person trying to access the network may not be who you think they are.